 php_mt_seed is a PHP mt_rand() seed cracker.
 In the most trivial invocation mode, it finds possible seeds given the very first mt_rand() output after possible seeding with mt_srand().
 With advanced invocation modes, it is also able to match multiple, non-first, and/or inexact mt_rand() outputs to possible seed values.

 php_mt_seed uses attack-optimized reimplementations of PHP's mt_rand() algorithms.
 It is written in C with optional SIMD intrinsics (SSE2, SSE4.1/AVX, XOP, AVX2, AVX-512, as well as MIC) and OpenMP.
 On a modern quad-core CPU, it is able to search the full 32-bit seed space in under a minute.
 On second generation Xeon Phi, it does the same in 3 seconds.

-You may view the latest README file, which explains php_mt_seed use cases, provides usage examples, and includes benchmarks on a variety of systems (ranging from quad-core CPU to 16-core server and to Xeon Phi).
+You can view the latest README file, which explains php_mt_seed use cases, provides usage examples, and includes benchmarks on a variety of systems (ranging from quad-core CPU to 16-core server and to Xeon Phi).
 The README file is also included in the archive below.

-This and older versions of php_mt_seed are also available from the Openwall file archive.
-The source code of php_mt_seed may be browsed via CVSweb.
+These and older versions of php_mt_seed are also available from the Openwall file archive.
+The source code of php_mt_seed can be browsed on GitHub or via CVSweb.
 (You might find the older versions and revision history useful to better understand how php_mt_seed works and what optimizations have been made.)

 Follow this link for information on verifying the signatures.